 2. Determine Costs

 The next step is to identify the costs associated with starting up.
-These expenses may include licensing and permits, equipment, supplies, and payroll.
+These expenses may include licensing and permits, commercial restaurant equipment and supply, and payroll.
 If you are set on a brick-and-mortar store, you should account for renovation costs to, say, build a modern dining area.
 Don’t forget about ongoing costs, such as rent, utilities, and insurance.

 Determine how these costs would affect your bottom line based on projected sales volume.